Adroiti/docs-for-code-review-tools/tfsec/aws-ecr-enforce-immutable-repository.md

-Pattern: ECR images tags shouldn't be mutable
+Pattern: Use of mutable AWS ECR image

 Issue: -

 ## Description

 ECR images should be set to IMMUTABLE to prevent code injection through image mutation.

-This can be done by setting `image_tab_mutability` to `IMMUTABLE`
+This can be done by setting `image_tab_mutability` to `IMMUTABLE`.

 **Resolution**: Only use immutable images in ECR.